 This sheet has the same word count goal for every day of the month—1,667 words.
 If you are planning to average the same number of words every day (maybe with a sprint here and there to get ahead or to catch up), this one is for you.

-In support of the indie author community, and of all writers, I send a contribution to NaNoWriMo every year.
+In support of the indie author community, and of all writers, I often send a contribution to NaNoWriMo in November.
 And I want to see your badges!

 NaNoWriMo is a 501(c)(3) nonprofit organization that wants to support you and your creativity.
 For the month of November, they challenge you to write 50,000 words and clock your work with them.